Content on this page was generated by AI and has not been manually reviewed.

 Do Edge VPN extensions protect my whole device?

 No. Edge extensions protect Edge browser traffic.
 For system-wide protection, use the VPN provider’s desktop or mobile app in addition to the Edge extension.
+Surf vpn chrome extension: complete guide to setup, features, security, and tips for Chrome users 2026

 Can I use more than one Edge VPN extension at the same time?